Prologue

 Before I forget, I dig into my purse and retrieve my phone.
 “Smile,” I tell him, holding it at arm’s length to take a selfie.
 I shake my hair out and place my cheek close to his.

 Hopefully, my hardcore flirting doesn’t jinx me into waking up with nothing more than a massive hangover.
-It’s silly, because I’ve never really pursued a guy before.
+I’ve never really pursued a guy before.
 My relationships have always happened organically over time.
 Then again, time is not something I have a lot of in Charlotte.

 “Text that to me, would you?”
 Luke asks.